A local tells travellers how to celebrate Christmas in Guatemala, just as a Guatemalan would.

 Many Christmas traditions have been globalized.
 People around the world tend to follow a lot of the same traditions.
-But, at the same time, in each country those traditions melt with the old ones, making the Christmas season somewhat unique in each country.
+But, at the same time, in each country those traditions meld with the old ones, making the Christmas season somewhat unique in each country.

 It all starts on December 7th with the Quema del Diablo “burning of the devil”.
 This is a religious celebration where Guatemalans put up bonfires on the streets and even burn Piñatas shaped as little devils.

 It is said that this tradition comes from the ancient belief that fire cleans everything that is bad.
 So by burning stuff that isn’t needed anymore around the house, the family is getting rid of any negative energies and cleaning their souls as preparation for when baby Jesus is born.

-Then there are posadas.
+Then there are posadas in Guatemala.

 These consist of a small procession with the images of Joseph and Mary, it is taken from house to house each night until December 24th.
 People follow it with colourful lanterns, playing music and singing.
 Once the procession gets to the designated house where it is going to spend the night, the party starts.
 Everyone is let in and the hosts serve food and beverages to everyone.
-These start on December 16.
+These small holiday parades start on December 16.

 Food is also important when it comes to having a traditional Guatemalan Christmas celebration.
-In each home you will find the traditional Tamales.
+In each home you will find the traditional Guatemalan Tamales.
 These are made of corn dough, a red sauce and a piece of meat inside.
 They come wrapped in banana leaves.

 If you prefer something warm to drink, try the Ponche de Frutas.
 It is made by boiling pieces of apple, pear, pineapple and papaya with a bit of sugar, raisins and cinnamon.

 Related Reading: The 5 Best Day Hikes in Guatemala.